 In addition, all executives are entitled to annual bonuses payable upon the achievement of KPI's and annual corporate profitability measures, the most important being return on shareholder's equity.
-Details of company performance and shareholder returns are discussed on page 21 of this report.
+Details of company performance and shareholder returns are discussed on page 22 of this report.

-The Company has no policy on executives and directors entering into contracts to hedge their exposure to options granted as part of their remuneration package.
+The Company has a policy to ensure executives and directors cannot enter into contracts to hedge their exposure to options granted as part of their remuneration package.